 Destinee Walker and Lydia Rivers were voted First Team All-Big South, Sydney Nunley and Khiana Johnson made the Second Team, and Jen Falconer was selected for the All-Academic Team.
 Walker also made an appearance on the VaSID Second Team All-State team.

-McGuire led the Highlanders to its second straight 24-9 mark, compiling a 48-18 record over the last two seasons, best two-year mark in program history.
-Radford finished with a 15-3 clip in Big South, most wins in program history.
+The 2017-18 season saw McGuire lead Radford to its second straight 24-9 mark, compiling a 48-18 record over the last two seasons, which ranks as the best two-year mark in program history.
+The Highlanders finished with a 15-3 clip in Big South play, the most wins in program history.
 For the second straight season, Radford dropped no more than two games in a row.

-Leading Radford to its third straight Big South Tournament semifinal appearance, Radford made its second straight WNIT and third in four years under McGuire.
-The Highlanders defeated Big Ten foe Penn State 63-62 in overtime for the third postseason win in program history.
+Leading Radford to its third straight Big South Tournament semifinal appearance, McGuire and the Highlanders made back-to-back WNIT appearances as part of a stretch that saw the team make the WNIT in three of four years.
+The Highlanders defeated Big Ten foe Penn State, 63-62, in overtime for the third postseason win in program history.

-Radford went 12-1 inside the Dedmon Center, holding a 28-1 mark since February 2016 as the Highlanders won 21 straight at one point, ranking as the third longest home streak in the country.
+Radford went 12-1 inside the Dedmon Center, holding a 28-1 mark since February 2016 as the Highlanders won 21 straight at one point, ranking as the third longest home streak in the country during the span.